brunotp99/better-auth-and-rbac/README.md

-# Express TS Better Auth
+# Express TS Better Auth and RBAC

 A robust and modular Express.js application built with TypeScript, Prisma, and Better Auth, designed for secure user authentication and role-based access control.
 This project showcases a scalable architecture for building RESTful APIs with best practices.